Loudi Hunan, China Travel Guide

 Green and black teas, soy milk, and fresh fruit juices.

-Abundant throughout the city, these offer a wide selection of local Hunan cuisine in comfortable settings with good service.
+Abundant throughout the city, these offer a wide selection of local Hunan cuisine in comfortable places with good service.

-Found around local markets, bus stations, and older commercial streets, these spots serve the most authentic and inexpensive food.
+Found around local markets, bus stations, and from an earlier time commercial streets, these spots serve the most authentic and inexpensive food.

 Options are limited, mainly global fast-food chains (KFC, McDonald's) in shopping malls.
 Some simple Asian eateries may be present.